How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 On 11 December 2013, the European Parliament and the Council adopted this Regulation (the "CMO regulation").

-It entered into force on 1 January 2014 (apart from the provisions on consumer information, which will apply from 13 December 2014).
+It entered into force on 1 January 2014 (apart from the provisions on consumer information, which apply since 13 December 2014).

 - substantially changes EU funding in this field, reducing the previous 6 mechanisms to one – storage aid – which is itself due to disappear on 1 January 2019 (see Commission implementing regulation (EU) No 1419/2013).